-The condenser coil requires regular cleaning, at least every 90 days.
-In some instances though you may find that there is a large amount of debris and dust or grease accumulated prior to the 90 day time frame.
+The condenser coil requires regular cleaning, recommended is every 90 days.
+In some instances though you may find that there is a large amount of debris and dust or grease accumulated prior to the 90 days time frame.
 In these cases the condenser coil should be cleaned every 30 days.

 If the build up on the coil consists of only light dust and debris the condenser coil can be cleaned with a simple brush, heavier dust build up may require a vacuum or even compressed air to blow through the condenser coil.

 If heavy grease is present there are de-greasing agents available for refrigeration use and specifically for the condenser coils.
-The condenser coil may require a spray with the de-greasing agent and then blown through with compressed air.
-Failure to maintain a clean condenser coil can initially cause high temperatures and excessive run times, continuous operation with dirty or cloqued condenser coils can result in compressor failures.
+The condenser coil may require a spray with the degreasing agent and then blown through with compressed air.

+Failure to maintain a clean condenser coil can initially cause high temperatures and excessive run times, continuous operation with drity or clogged condenser coils can result in compressor failures.
 Neglecting the condenser coil cleaning procedures will void any warranties associated with the compressor or cost to replace the compressor.

-Never use a high pressure water wash for this cleaning pro cedure as water can damage the electrical components lo cated near or at the condenser coil.
+Never use a high pressure water wash for this cleaning procedure as water can damage the electrical components located near or at the condenser coil.